Turia Pitt: Medical problems

 Before the ultramarathon incident, Pitt was a healthy, fit athlete.
 As a result of her injuries in the fire, she was placed in a medically-induced coma for a month.
 All the fingers of her right hand and two fingers on her left had to be amputated.
 She endured six months in the hospital, underwent over 200 operations and spent two years in recovery.
 During that time, she was required to wear a full-body compression suit and mask and only remove it for an hour daily.
 The mask was needed to help smooth out the scars on her face and body.
-She removed it for the first time on the 60 Minutes program revealing her face to the world on tv.
+She removed it for the first time on the 60 Minutes programme, revealing her face to the world on TV.

 Personal life

 Pitt spent her childhood in Ulladulla, a small town in New South Wales.
 She attended Ulladulla Public School and Ulladulla High School.
 During her youth, she was well known for her athletic abilities and also performed well academically.
 She went on to the University of New South Wales (UNSW), where she completed a Bachelor of Engineering (Mining) / Bachelor of Science in 2010.

 On 8 May 2016, Pitt competed in her first Ironman Australia competition, finishing in a time of 13:24:42.
 On 8 October 2016, she completed the Ironman World Championship at Kailua-Kona, Hawaii, with a time of 14:37:30.

 Pitt and her fiancé announced on 21 July 2017 that they were expecting a boy.
 On 7 December 2017, she gave birth to their son, Hakavai Hoskin.

 On 9 February 2020, Turia announced on her Instagram page that she and fiancé Michael Hoskin welcomed their second child, another son, named Rahiti Hoskin.